FODOR'S GO LIST 2015

 The top 25 places we think should be on every traveler's radar this year.More

-Around 950 people live here, the last inhabited island in the Outer Banks.
-The island can be reached only by water or air.
-The village itself is in the widest part of the island, around a harbor called Silver Lake.
-Man-dredged canals form the landscape of a smaller residential area called Oyster Creek.
+Around 950 people live on what is the last inhabited island in the Outer Banks, which can be reached only by water or air.
+The village itself is in the widest part of the island, cradled around a harbor called Silver Lake.
+Man-made canals form the landscape of a smaller residential area called Oyster Creek.

 Although the island remains a destination for people seeking peace and quiet, silence can be hard to find in summer, when tourists and boaters swamp the place.
-About 90% of Ocracoke is part of Cape Hatteras National Seashore; the island is on the Atlantic Flyway for many migrating land and water birds.
-A free ferry leaves hourly from Hatteras Island and arrives 40 minutes later; toll ferries connect with the mainland at Swan Quarter (2½ hours) and at Cedar Island (2¼ hours).
-Reserve well in advance.
+About 90% of Ocracoke is within Cape Hatteras National Seashore and the island is on the Atlantic Flyway for many migrating land and water birds.